Suggested links

 In addition, heavy drinking comes with the risk of financial, legal, and family problems.

-Treatment For High Functioning Alcoholism
+Treatment for High Functioning Alcoholism

 All types of alcohol use disorder, including high-functioning alcoholism, are treatable.
-Treatment can be done through medications, therapy, support groups, or a combination.
-Additionally, individuals can opt into treatment programs that offer varying levels of care depending on the person’s unique needs.
+Individuals receive treatment through medications, therapy, support groups, or a combination of the three.

-Treatment Programs for High Functioning Alcoholics
+Treatment Programs

-Medical detox just means that you will go through the withdrawal process under medical supervision, but it doesn’t necessarily require you to check in to a treatment facility.
-In fact, many individuals experience medical detox at an outpatient level, while individuals with more serious addictions may opt for an inpatient medical detox situation.
+Medical detox means that you will go through the withdrawal process under medical supervision, but it doesn’t necessarily require you to check in at a treatment facility.

-Medications for Alcoholism
+Medications

-Medication-assisted treatment has been proven to be effective in treating certain types of addictions, such as alcohol.
 Certain FDA-approved medications can be prescribed to help reduce cravings, discourage relapse, and ease some of the symptoms associated with withdrawal.

-Therapy for Alcoholism
+Therapy

-For instance, cognitive behavioral therapy (CBT) is used to help address the mental component of addiction.
-CBT helps patients peel back the metaphorical layers, allowing them to understand the factors contributing to their alcohol use disorder.
-Through CBT, those in recovery can also learn healthier ways to deal with possible triggers and cravings moving forward.
+For instance, cognitive behavioral therapy (CBT) helps people address the mental component of addiction.
+CBT helps patients peel back the metaphorical layers, allowing them to understand the factors that contributed to their alcohol use disorder.

-Support Groups for Alcoholism
+Support Groups

 Support groups can help those in recovery by providing them with a much-needed support system.
 Support group meetings are not just a vital part of the treatment process but are regularly used even after completing formal treatment.